michaelplatt07/RecipeBookServer/README.md

 3. `sudo openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt`
 4. `sudo openssl req -x509 -newkey rsa:2048 -keyout keytmp.pem -out cert.pem -days 365`
 5. `sudo openssl rsa -in keytmp.pem -out key.pem`

-## Testing
-Testing can be ran through the `npm test` command.
-If this test is ran, there will be an output directory called `coverage` that will be created in the project.
-Within this directory there is an `index.html` file.
-Open this file to see a prettified version of the code coverage broken down by each file.
-There is additional documentation that can be found on the NYC site linked here: https://www.npmjs.com/package/nyc

-## Docker
-Within the project is a `Dockerfile` file that can be used to build a docker container within the application.
-This docker file will take care of setting up a few things including:

-1. MongoDB
-2. NodeJs V 10
-3. NVM
-4. Exposes ports 3000 and 27017 (allows host to connect front end to application should they deisre)
-5. Copies the server code to the container
-6. Installs VIM and Emacs for text editors

-To create the docker image locally simply use the command `docker build -t USER_NAME/IMAGE_NAME .` where your username and image name replace the place holders

-### Current shortcomings with Dockerfile
-1. Mongo isn't autmatically started.
-The developer has to go into the container and run `mongod` to start it, then he/she will be able to connect to the local mongo host.
-2. There is no docker image on docker hub.
-This needs to be pushed up so people can simply download the image instead of having to build locally.